Covenant Leadership Team

 President of the Evangelical Covenant Church

-Dr. John Wenrich will become the tenth president of the ECC on September 1, 2018.
-He currently serves as executive minister of Start and Strengthen Churches for the Evangelical Covenant Church.
-He also serves as adjunct professor at North Park Theological Seminary in the Certificate of Congregational Vitality program.
-John travels extensively both nationally and internationally as an inspirational speaker and leadership coach.
+Dr. John Wenrich became the tenth president of the ECC on September 1, 2018.
+He was previously the executive minister of Start and Strengthen Churches.
+John has traveled extensively both nationally and internationally as an inspirational speaker and leadership coach.
 John has a bachelor’s degree in communications from Villanova University (think basketball!), a master of divinity degree from Denver Seminary, and a doctor of ministry degree from Fuller Seminary.
 He has pastored and planted churches around the country and was ordained by the Covenant in 2002.
 John and his wife, Julie, have been married for 30 years and live near Chicago.
 They have three sons and a daughter in-law who all live in Portland.

 Executive Minister of Make and Deepen Disciples